-According to multiple studies, the amino acid L-cysteine plays a vital role in regulating blood sugar levels that supports metabolic energy.
+According to multiple studies, the amino acid L-cysteine plays a vital role in regulating blood sugar levels that support metabolic energy.
 While this property may primarily benefit people with diabetes, L-cysteine supplementation in a healthy individual works as a preventive intervention against the prevalent chronic illness.
 With any non-communicable disease, any healthcare professional will tell you that prophylactic measures are your best bet for combating such a condition.

 As you may correctly assume, researchers and healthcare professionals attribute several other health benefits to this amino acid.
 As they put it, L-cysteine has antioxidant properties that slows organ aging, promotes detoxification, increases male fertility, supports digestion, and relieves the symptoms of respiratory diseases.

 Progressive research demonstrates a relationship between L-cysteine deficiencies and psychiatric disorders.
 The amino acid shows positive results in conditions such as obsessive-compulsive disorder, manic depression, and schizophrenia.
 Similarly, studies suggest that L-cysteine can potentially prevent angina, acne, asthma, emphysema, and colon and lung cancer.